cleder/login-picture/README.md

 Run `recognize-login.sh` on startup, the window will close once your face has been recognized.
 The picture will be stored with its encoding in `~/Pictures/login-capture/` and will be used for future recognitions.

+The face recognition will run in separate processes, to not slow down the main window.

 # Background